ShowShark Client Features

 - Full-size photo loading at screen resolution

-- Adjacent photo prefetching (photos >2 indices away are released from memory)
+- Adjacent photo prefetching (distant photos released from memory)

 - Photo metadata: EXIF date taken and GPS coordinates

-- Reverse geocoding of GPS coordinates to "City, State, Country" with actor-based caching (coordinates rounded to 3 decimal places)
+- Reverse geocoding of GPS coordinates to "City, State, Country" with caching

 - Platform input: macOS arrow keys, tvOS directional commands, iOS/visionOS swipe gestures